SAP-samples/btp-terraform-samples/released/usecases/subaccount_setup/README.md

 - Creation of a Cloud Foundry environment within the subaccount in according to the naming convention defined in the `variables.tf` file
 - Creation of an entitlement for the "Alert Notification" service in the subaccount

 You can adapt the rules defined in the [variables.tf](variables.tf) file to your needs.
-In case you want to apply the rules, simply change the values for the variables in the a `terraform.tfvars` file.
+In case you want to apply the rules, simply change the values for the variables in a `terraform.tfvars` file.

 ## Deploying the resources